 - 7. Only light grooming is necessary by contestants.
 Brush visible dirt or straw off. - 8.
 Beef: Animal is to come to the arena in a show halter.
 Owner should bring show stick and scotch comb. - 9.
 Dairy: Heifers to come to the arena in a show halter.
 Owner should bring brush or scotch comb. - 10.
 Swine: Owner should bring brush and cane, stick or whip. - 11.
 Sheep: No halter will be used during contest. - 12.
 Goats: Contestants may be asked to milk the goat. - 13.
-Horses: Owner should bring show halter.
-Contestants will be asked to put show halter on the horse. - 14.
+Horses: Contestants must complete the given pattern using the chosen horse that is provided - 14.
 Llama: Animal is to come to the arena in a show halter.